-It takes a lot of courage for a child, parent, carer, or other significant adult to disclose that they are worried or have concerns.
-They may feel ashamed, the abuser may have threatened what will happen if they tell, they may have lost all trust in adults, or they may believe, or have been told, that the abuse is their own fault.
+Remember: If you are unsure, you should always have a discussion with the designated safeguarding lead or their deputy have threatened what will happen if they tell, they may have lost all trust in adults, or they may believe, or have been told, that the abuse is their own fault.
 It is important they are reassured that they are being taken seriously, and that they will be supported and kept safe.
 They should not be made to feel they are creating a problem, blamed or ashamed for making a report.
 Reports, particularly those about sexual violence and harassment, if possible, should be managed with two members of staff present (preferably one being the designated safeguarding lead or a deputy), however this might not be possible in all cases.